 You can further reduce your costs by taking advantage of graduate student housing.
 They process applications on a first-come, first-serve basis.
 They will also match you with another graduate student roommate (in all likelihood a fellow MA student) if you would prefer a much larger, more economical two-bedroom place.
 The security deposit is modest and University maintenance is very reliable.

 It is common for MA students to work on campus.
-Given the intense academic demands of our program, we recommend starting with 5 hours per week and seeing if you can handle 10.
+Given the intense academic demands of our program, we recommend starting with 5 hours per week and seeing if you can handle up to 10.

-Many students work as Research Assistants for individual faculty.
+Many students work as Research Assistants (RA) for individual faculty.
 The Department Administrators (not the Chairs) are your best initial contacts, to see if they know of faculty with particular needs.
 You could also try reaching out to individual professors, but most will want to meet you in person before making the decision to hire.
 Your best strategy is to start with the unique linguistic, methodological, or fieldwork experiences you’ve had.
 Then start identifying, department by department, those faculty who may have special need of those skills, for their current research or projected teaching.

 Computation students are not eligible to work as Teaching Assistants.
 The University of Chicago does not permit graduate students to work as Teaching Assistants (TA) until their third year of doctoral study.